Menier Chocolate: Decline and present day

 World War I marked the beginning of the decline of the Menier Chocolate company.
 While Europe was in turmoil and businesses there suffered greatly, rapid expansion was taking place in neutral Switzerland and in the United States.
 Companies there were untouched by the ravages of the war, and benefited from the influx of refugees that increased market size and provided labor necessary for expansion.
 While the war raged in France for four years, a Swiss company was able to introduce the first chocolates with a filling.
 By the end of the war, Menier's finances had been weakened while competition and technologies had substantially increased.

 Gaston Menier died in 1934 and the onset of World War II five years later exacerbated the company's problems to an even greater extent.
-Run by Hubert and Antoine Menier, neither had the capacity to deal with the problems.
+It was then run by Hubert and Antoine Menier, and neither had the capacity to deal with the problems.
 Despite the Menier Chocolate company's strong brand recognition and an effective marketing of children's books utilizing the fables of Jean de La Fontaine, by the 1950s the industry leader in France was being swamped by its competitors, rapidly losing market share and considerable amounts of money.

 In 1957 Menier Chocolate absorbed the Lombart Chocolate company.
 Hubert Menier died in 1959 and Antoine would be the last Menier to run the business.
 Entering the 1960s, the Menier workforce dropped to just over 250 from its peak of more than 2,000.